-5 Reasons to Cycle North East Victoria
+5 Reasons to Cycle in North East Victoria

 Reason 1: Cycling Paths

-The other key drawcard to cycle North East Victoria are the hills.
+The other key drawcard to cycle in North East Victoria are the hills.
 Certainly not for everyone, but climbs up such peaks as Mt Buffalo, Hotham, Falls Creek & Mt Beauty are on many cyclists wish lists (not ours!!).
-The roads are smooth and relatively quiet and the views superb, it’s as close to the European Alps as a cyclist can get.
+The roads are smooth and relatively quiet and the views superb, it's as close to the European Alps as a cyclist can get.